dpukhkaiev/BRISE2/main-node/Resources/README.md

 - `DomainDescription` - describes what configurations the target system uses.
 Value - `dictionary` with following key-value pairs.
-    - `HyperparameterNames` - `list of strings`.
-The names of configurations.
     - `DataFile` - `string`.
 Path to json file with all possible values of all configurations.
     - `DefaultConfigurationHandler`.
 Optional parameter.
 If a default configuration is not specified or specified incorrectly, random configuration is picked instead.
 This module can be extended to provide a specific logic.